kirubasar/React-3first/README.md

 - Functional  components can be better optimized by React/
 - Functional components are less code.
 - Functional components are faster than class components.

+State:
+- a component's memory.
+- a component's memory is used to store data.
+- a component's